We all know there are a ton of things to do in Paris. After all, it is one of Europe’s top travel destinations.

 Spend a day exploring one of Paris’ unique neighborhoods, such as artsy Montmarte, historic Le Marais, or shopping paradise Avenue des Champs-Élysées.

-If you’re after a more leisurely vacation, definitely add this to your list of the things to do in Paris.
+If you’re after a more leisurely vacation, definitely add this to your list of the things to do.

 Visit palaces and châteaus in France